schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 ----------

 ### <a name="include-significant-columns">How to include only significant columns - that is, columns that are part of a primary key or unique index, or columns that are foreign keys</a>
-Re-run SchemaCrawler with the `-infolevel=standard -command=brief` command-line options.
+Re-run SchemaCrawler with the `--info-level=standard --command=brief` command-line options.

 ----------